iangrunert/git-ratchet/README.md

 ## How do I do I get started?

+Download the [!latest official release](https://github.com/iangrunert/git-ratchet/releases/latest) for your platform.

+Rename the binary to git-ratchet, put it on your $PATH, and make it executable.

 Run ```git ratchet check -w``` on a CI server, on your master branch.

 Feed in input that looks like this: